-The last time I had my hair coloured was mid-December and I was due a trip to the salon in the coming few weeks for a top up.
-With any chance of said trip firmly on hold for a while, I’ve been looking into different ways I can make my current colour situation work for me.
+The last time I had my hair coloured was mid-December, and I was due a trip to the salon in the coming few weeks for a top-up.
+We're now in mid-June, and while some hairdressing salons could be looking to open within the coming few weeks, I'm also aware that, judging by the number of waiting list alerts flying into my inbox, getting an actual appointment is going to be similar to trying to get hold of Glasto tickets.
+So with the fact that, realistically, I'm not going to be back in a salon chair for at least another month or two, I’ve been looking into different ways I can make my current colour situation work for me.

 If you’re still not satisfied, the key is the parting.
 Soons explains, “Straight partings show off regrowth more.
 The more uneven and natural the parting, the better those roots look.”